Why Women Blame Their Husbands for Everything (And What’s Really Going On)

 The husband becomes the easiest target.

-5. Suppressed Anger Finally Finds a Voice
+5. Suppressed Anger builds over time and finally Finds a Voice

 What Happens